 Dating wood by the rings is a process called Dendrochronology.
-It involves observation of tree rings to the actual year they formed.
-It gives you the climatic and atmospheric conditions during different periods in the life of the wood.
+It involves observation of tree rings to the actual year they formed, and it gives you the climatic and atmospheric conditions during different periods in the life of the wood.
 Drill a sampling portion and growth ring counting (Source).

 Each ring represents a year, and outside rings that are close to the bark are the youngest.
 In some cases, you may not have the exact date, but you have a range.
 That does not mean you cannot have the actual date.

-An exact date comes from a sample to the edge.
-However, most trimmed wood does not give such.
+An exact date comes from a sample to the edge, and however, most trimmed wood does not give such.
 Dendrochronology also gives you data on the timed events and rates of change in the environment.
-You are also allowed to check in radiocarbon dating for radiocarbon ages.
+You are also allowed to check-in radiocarbon dating for radiocarbon ages.

 Radiocarbon dating is the process of rating the age of an object with organic material using radiocarbon properties.
 As the tree grows, it develops layers of cells near the bark.